 There are several ways of computing the dimension of the range (and consequently of the kernel) of a linear form.
 In our development we choose the Gauss-Jordan elimination method.
 The main reason is that it has several different applications.
-For instance, it can be used to solve systems of linear equations; in [20] Nipkow presents a proof that the Gauss-Jordan elimination algorithm is correct in this respect; the algorithm used in that work is very succinct, but works exclusively for input square matrices with unique solution, i.e., whose rank is equal to their dimension.
+For instance, it can be used to solve systems of linear equations; Nipkow [20] has proved that the Gauss-Jordan elimination algorithm is correct in this respect; the algorithm used in that work is very succinct, but works exclusively for input square matrices with unique solution, i.e., whose rank is equal to their dimension.
 Nipkow proves that the algorithm is complete (under suitable circumstances, it generates a solution) and correct (it generates a vector which is a solution of the linear system).
 The algorithm we are formalizing differs from Nipkow's since we need an algorithm capable of dealing with non-square matrices whose rank can be smaller or equal than their number of rows.
-We also have to prove a different property of the algorithm than the one he proves; namely, that the rank of the input matrix is preserved through the algorithm steps.
-Gauss-Jordan elimination also performs quite well in the computation of inverse matrices and can be used in the computation of determinants.
+We also prove a different property of the algorithm than the one he proves; namely, that the rank of the input matrix is preserved through the algorithm steps (in other words, that the rank is an invariant of linear forms).
+Another difference is implicit here; in the HMA setting, linear forms and matrices are proved to be equivalent, whereas Nipkow uses an ad hoc matrix data type.
+In this sense, our implementation of Gauss-Jordan elimination would admit further applications, such as the computation of inverse matrices (or inverses of linear forms) and the computation of determinants.
 The algorithm is not optimal for any of those problems, but algorithmic refinements could be used in later stages to reach better performing algorithms for each of the previous tasks, once the mathematical properties of the original algorithm are stated and proved.